-One possible consequence for any student who is found guilty of deliberately using one of these fake companies is deportation—so make sure the school you are slated to attend is legitimate and authorized to accept international students.
+One possible consequence for any student who is found guilty of deliberately using one of these fake companies is deportation—so make sure the school you want to attend is legitimate and can legally accept international students.

 Red flags include not being able to find comprehensive information about classes online, not easily locating information about student organizations or alumni, and not being able to make direct contact with various relevant personnel.

 Learn more about this scam in our research article: “Diploma Mills: 9 Strategies for Tackling One of Higher Education’s Most Wicked Problems.”

 4. Fulfill the obligations of your specific visa category.

 The main visa categories for students coming to the U.S. are: F, J, and M.

 The F-1 visa is for those planning to attend an accredited institution full time.
 That institution must be authorized by the U.S. government to accept international students.
 Such students are not allowed to work off-campus during their first academic year; however, they can work on campus for a limited number of hours each week.
 There are other conditions as well.
 For example, after the first year of study, international full-time students can accept only specific categories or types of employment.
 Employed or not, they must maintain their student status.